 The BerbeeWalsh Department of Emergency Medicine is part of the academic medical center at UW Health and the University of Wisconsin-Madison.
-Our combined emergency departments care for over 100,000 patients annually, and our clinical emergency department at University Hospital, the #1 hospital in the state for the 10th consecutive year, is the only ACS-certified adult and pediatric Level 1 trauma and burn center in south central Wisconsin.
+Our combined emergency departments care for nearly 110,000 patients annually, and our clinical emergency department at University Hospital, the #1 hospital in the state for the 10th consecutive year, is the only ACS-certified adult and pediatric Level 1 trauma and burn center in south central Wisconsin.
 In partnership with our internationally recognized critical care transport and retrieval service, we care for critically ill and injured adult, pediatric and neonatal patients from across the upper Midwest.
 And we are committed to quality and equitable health care.

 Affiliated with the UW School of Medicine and Public Health, our department is an inclusive, supportive, and wellness-minded culture that is exemplified by collegiality and caring.
 We strive to provide a successful foundation for the rest of your career and will support you through mentorship, engaged teaching and diverse opportunities in academic medicine tailored to your specific interests.